Germany–Singapore relations: Trade and investment

 As of 2015, leaders of both Germany and Singapore met in Berlin and are still working on a free trade agreement between Singapore and the European Union.

 State visits

 German Chancellor Schmidt continued making informal state visits as recent as 2012 when he met with long-time friend, former Singapore Prime Minister Lee Kuan Yew.

 On 2 November 2017, President Halimah Yacob hosted a state banquet when German President Frank-Walter Steinmeier visited Singapore.
+In February 2026, German Foreign Minister Johann Wadephul visited Singapore, along with Australia, Brunei, New Zealand and Tonga, as part of a diplomatic tour of the Western Pacific area.

 Diplomatic Representations

 Germany is represented in Singapore at the Deutsche Botschaft Singapur with Ambassador Dr Ulrich A. Sante while Singapore is represented in Germany at the Singapore Embassy near Potsdamer Platz by Ambassador Jai S Sohan.